kaegbert/kae/about.md

  <p>

-My name is Kevin and I am interested in effective communication and our ever changing relationships with emergent technologies.</p>
+My name is Kevin and I am interested in effective communication and our changing relationships with emergent technologies.</p>

 <p>I was born in Rochester, grew up in Saratoga Springs, and now live in New York.
 I currently study New Media at Purchase College.
 I graduated from SUNY Adirondack with an AAS in Media Arts in 2014.
 My creative background is heavily tied to my fascination with computers and love for sound and music.</p>